silksong-modding/Silksong.AssetHelper/docs/articles/tips.md

 Of course, if you need access to the `Battle Scenes/Battle Scene Chamber 2` asset itself, then you should request it.

-* Distinguish between scenes and sub-scenes
+* Distinguish between scenes and sub-scenes.

 For example, if you wish to load Moorwing from Greymoor_08, you will not find it;
 that is because it is stored in Greymoor_08_boss.
 The correct scene/sub-scene name is required for AssetHelper.

-* Game object paths may change at runtime
+* Game object paths may change at runtime.

 Some game objects change their parent at runtime.
 For example, in scene Dust_Chef, the kitchen_string object has path `Battle Parent/Kitchen Pipe Gong/kitchen_string_offset/kitchen_string` in the bundle, but during the Awake method of one of its child components it sets its parent to null.
 AssetHelper needs to know the path of the game object in the bundle, not the path at runtime!

-* Prefer non-scene assets
+* Prefer non-scene assets.

 Most assets are either only available in scenes or only available in non-scene bundles.
 However, there are a few assets which are available in both forms.
 For example, to load a Roachcatcher, you can load it with one of the following two ways: